February 28 incident: Legacy

 On February 28, 2004, thousands of Taiwanese participated in the 228 Hand-in-Hand Rally.
 They formed a 500 km long human chain from Taiwan's northernmost city to its southern tip to commemorate the incident, call for peace, and protest the People's Republic of China's deployment of missiles aimed at Taiwan along the coast of the Taiwan Strait.

 In 2006, the Research Report on Responsibility for the 228 Massacre (二二八事件責任歸屬研究報告) was released after several years of research.
 The 2006 report was not intended to overlap with the prior (1992) 228 Massacre Research Report commissioned by the Executive Yuan.
 Chiang Kai-shek is specifically named as having the largest responsibility in the 2006 report.

 We think that Chiang Kai-Shek, president of the Nationalist government, should bear the biggest responsibility for the 228 Massacre.
 Reasons being that he not only was oblivious to warning cautioned by the Control Yuan prior to the Massacre, he was also partial to Chen Yi afterward.
 None of the provincial military and political officials in Taiwan were punished because of the Massacre.
 Furthermore, he deployed forces right after the Massacre, as written in a letter by Chen Yi to Chiang Kai-Shek dated March 13: "If not for Your Excellency to mobilize troop rapidly, one could not imagine how far this massacre will lead to."
 Chiang Kai-Shek, despite all information he gathered from the party, government, army, intelligence, and representative of Taiwanese groups, still chose to send troops right away; he summoned commander of the 21st division Liu Yu-Cing.

+The Chinese Communist Party (CCP) on mainland China framed the February 28 incident in Taiwan as a "patriotic, anti-imperialist struggle led by Chinese patriots" in Taiwan against the KMT.
+The CCP's narrative aim to strip away the core grievances that sparked the incident—the cultural and ethnic clashes between native Taiwanese and the mainlanders who arrived after World War II and sought to de-legitimize the Taiwanese general consensus that the incident was the foundational spark that contributed to modern Taiwanese identity and fueled the desire for self-determination and autonomy.
+Beijing asserts that the protesters were not demanding local self-governance or separate identity, but were instead displaying "Chinese patriotism" and a desire to be part of a unified China.